-Record your NVMe over RoCE configuration
+Record your NVMe over RoCE configuration in E-Series - Linux

 You can generate and print a PDF of this page, and then use the following worksheet to record NVMe over RoCE storage configuration information.
 You need this information to perform provisioning tasks.